khorben/gbsddialog/README.md

 Different phases are planned, as follows:

 1. Basic implementation, possibly ignoring some options.
-1. Implementation with a desktop window. (for e.g., `--backtitle`)
+2. Implementation with a desktop window. (for e.g., `--backtitle`)
-1. Support for a daemon mode, where the desktop window remains active, in order to avoid flickering between invocations.
+3. Support for a daemon mode, where the desktop window remains active, in order to avoid flickering between invocations.
-1. Additional improvement where the main dialog window is re-filled, instead of new dialogs popping up for each step.
+4. Additional improvement where the main dialog window is re-filled, instead of new dialogs popping up for each step.
-1. Implementation using the GtkAssistant widget.
+5. Implementation using the GtkAssistant widget.

 Known Issues
 ------------

-The current status according to the development plan above is at step 2.
+The current status according to the development plan above is at step 3.
-"Implementation with a desktop window", whereas support for a desktop window is implemented.
+"Implementation with a desktop window", whereas support for a desktop window is implemented, and a daemon mode is hidden within the `--clear-screen` option.
 However:

 - A few features of `bsddialog(1)` are still missing, such as highlights for text or generic buttons.